Course Outline

 Introduction

--should be readable
+-Names should be easily readable

--should be searchable
+-Names should be easily searchable

-Classes, objects and data structures
+Classes, objects, and data structures

 Day 2